kevinwang-hub/MOF-automatic-ML-v1/README.md

 Research code, released as-is.
 No warranty.
 Underlying corpus is derived from a published MOF synthesis-conditions dataset; see project docs for attribution.

+## Acknowledge
+This project, include the Readme file, is created by Claude Code